 Therefore, UNI Europa and Eurociett recall the need for setting up of processes of Recognition of Prior Learning (RPL).
 These should be favoured as a means to help agency workers to extend their skills and steps should be taken towards jointly identifying further requirement opportunities.

-UNI Europa and Eurociett support the initiative of the Council of the European Union to develop Common European Principles for the identification and validation of non-formal and informal learning in Europe and welcome it as an important step to facilitate mobility in the labour market and enhance social integration, employability and the development and use of human resources in civic, social and economic contexts.
+UNI Europa and Eurociett support the initiative of the Council of the European Union to develop Common European Principles for the identification and validation of non-formal and informal learning in Europe and welcome it as an important step to facilitate mobility in the labour market and enhance social inclusion, employability and the development and use of human resources in civic, social and economic contexts.

+UNI Europa and Eurociett also welcome the initiative to set up Sector Councils on employment and skills as complementary instrument to Social Dialogue.
+An overall effort to upgrade the skills and enhance access to training is crucial to fight against precarious work and promote a better integration in the labour market.

 Call for simplification and support for joint funding

 UNI Europa and Eurociett encourage the simplification for the sector to access funding for training, especially with regards to the European Social Fund and the funds managed by other sectoral training bodies.
+To this end, the world of education, training and working should work closer together.

 III.
 Temporary agency work contributes to better functioning labour markets

-UNI-Europa and Eurociett acknowledge that temporary agency work can, under the relevant regulatory framework and in the context of constructive social dialogue, play a positive role in the labour market and contribute to meeting the requirements of the Europe 2020 strategy.
+UNI-Europa and Eurociett acknowledge that temporary agency work, where effectively monitored and under the relevant regulatory framework and in the context of constructive social dialogue, can play a positive role in the labour market and contribute to meeting the requirements of the Europe 2020 strategy.

 UNI Europa and Eurociett recognise that temporary agency work fulfils specific needs for both companies and workers and aims at complementing other forms of employment.
+However, UNI Europa and Eurociett reiterate that, in any case, temporary work should be used to replace direct employment or fill permanent positions.

 Transitions

 UNI Europa and Eurociett recognise that labour markets are in constant motion and they need to be considered as fluid, more like a movie rather than a picture.
-People do not stay still, they make transitions and it is important to see how temporary agency work helps them remain active in the labour market between jobs, return to employment after an absence, or smoothly transfer from industries facing downturns to those experiencing upturns.However
+People do not stay still, they make transitions and it is important to see how temporary agency work helps them remain active in the labour market between jobs, return to employment after an absence, or smoothly transfer from industries facing downturns to those experiencing upturns.
+However, as recognised by the European Commission, mobility of workers must always been accompanied by the necessary work security.

 In particular, temporary agency work can, at different stages, contribute to: